-Technical Certificate of General Studies
+General Studies

 The Certificate of General Studies includes a number of General Education requirements that are common to most four-year degree plans.
-This degree provides 33 hours of transferable credit and will benefits students who are seeking to transfer to any of several programs of study at 4 year colleges and universities.
+This degree provides 33 hours of transferable credit and will benefit students who are seeking to transfer to any of several programs of study at 4 year colleges and universities.